mono/website/docs/advanced/pinvoke/index.md

 Classes can be used as the return value of a function when the unmanaged function returns a pointer to an unmanaged structure.
 Classes cannot be used for by-value return types.

 Structures can be used when the unmanaged function returns the structure by-value.
 It is not possible to return structures with "ref" or "out", so if an unmanaged function returns a pointer to a structure, **IntPtr** must be used for "safe" code, or a pointer to the structure can be used for "unsafe" code.
-If **IntPtr** is used as the return type, [http:/monodoc/M:System.Runtime.InteropServices.Marshal.PtrToStructure Marshal.PtrToStructure] can be used to convert the unmanaged pointer into a managed structure.
+If **IntPtr** is used as the return type, [Marshal.PtrToStructure](http://docs.go-mono.com/index.aspx?link=M:System.Runtime.InteropServices.Marshal.PtrToStructure) can be used to convert the unmanaged pointer into a managed structure.

 Memory management is also heavily involved.